jakcron/nstool/README.md

 nstool -x /a/sub/directory/ ./extract_dir/ some_file.bin
 ```

-3) Extract a specific file to a directory.
+3) Extract a specific file, preserving the original name.

 This extracts `/path/to/a/file.bin` to `./extract_dir/file.bin`.
 ```